porjesuraj/Learning-Data-Structure/notes/mcq.md

 3. which sort doesnt use divide and conquer
 + linear doesnt use Divide and Conquer,
 + rest uses -->binary,quick,merge

+4. Graph , and question on it
++ or discrition of graph, and based on it, we need to find , terminalogies of node
++ may not mentaion directed or  undirected, here ,
++ if for E {(),... } used then  undirected ,
++ if for E {< >,...} used directed

+5. Complete graph
+* Each vertex of a graph is adjacent to every other vertex.
+* Un-directed graph: Number of edges = n (n-1) / 2
+* Directed graph: Number of edges = n (n-1)

+6. DAG (Directed acyclic graph ) used for task scheduling in OS or big data system

+7. What is true about spanning tree, or false about spanning tree?

+8. For un-directed graph, adjacency matrix is always symmetric across the diagonal.

+9.

 ## Interview Question
 3. How to traverse Linked List in outside of class or non member function ?
 * create iterator class